Sightseeing in Larnaca

-Cyprus is a fantastic destination for sightseeing with Larnaca being the oldest town on the island and a history dating back 6000 years, there are plenty of sites to visit.
+Larnaca is a fantastic destination for sightseeing, being the oldest town on the island with a history dating back 6000 years, there are plenty of sites to visit.

-One of the most important archeological sites are the Ruins of ancient Kition where you can see the remains of five temples as well as gold, bronze and ivory tombs dating back to the 13th century BC.
-There are also several intriguing archeological museums where you can discover more about Cyprus’ history with rare and fascinating find on exhibit.
+One of the most important archeological sites are the Ruins of ancient Kition where you can see the remains of five temples as well as gold, bronze and ivory tombs dating back to the 1300 BC.
+There are also several intriguing archeological museums where you can discover more about Cyprus’ history with rare and fascinating finds on exhibit.

 The Pierides Foundation Museum is also well worth visiting and contains an interesting mix of artifacts including rare prehistoric ceramics, antique maps, clothing, furniture, jewellery and many other items dating across Cyprus’ long history.